RubenCarrascoAlvarez/CopterCurrents/README.md

 tutorials, news, etc.

-The latest version of DISC0 can be found at:
+The latest version of DISCO can be found at:

 	https://www.xxxx.hzg/downloads/